gravitational/teleport/rfd/0159-password-status.md

 }
 ```

-This field will be stored under its own resource key, since there is no top-level local auth secrets object in the database; the password hash, MFA and WebAuthn keys are stored separately.
-Also, the hash is a plain string, not a structured object, so we can't extend it with another field.
-The resource key will have the following form: `/web/users/<username>/pwd_state`.
-The resource will be removed along with other user data upon user deletion, since it is located within the username scope.
+The flag will be stored under the `/web/users/<username>/params` key, along with the rest of `UserSpecV2` fields.

 `PASSWORD_STATE_UNSPECIFIED` is deliberately set to 0, since this is the default value when there's no information about the password state in the database.

-The state changes to `PASSWORD_STATE_UNSET` whenever another user (or cluster onboarding flow) creates a password reset token for a given user, or removes the password (see [Removing a Password](#removing-a-password)).
+The state changes to `PASSWORD_STATE_UNSET` whenever another user (or cluster onboarding flow) creates a password reset token for a given user.
 These are scenarios when the system becomes confident that the user has no password.
 As a consequence, users created after this change is made will never have their password in an unspecified state.

 The state changes to `PASSWORD_STATE_SET` whenever user sets/resets their password or successfully signs in using a password.
 The last scenario, in particular, will allow us to gradually fill in information about existing users that have passwords.